 So don't wait until something goes wrong.
-Educate yourself about what cats really are and what the really need.
-They are incredibly bright and active hunters, and if we environmentally build things up for them, then we're heading a lot of problems off before they occur.
+Educate yourself about what cats really are and what they really need.
+They are incredibly bright and active hunters and if we environmentally build things up for them, then we're heading a lot of problems off before they occur.

 We "get" dogs but we don't "get" cats.
 In the meantime we try to treat them like dogs, which doesn't work, so let's get educated!

 Actress Charlotte Ross guests this weekend.
 This charismatic fireball loves the animals.
 You've seen her on Glee, NYPD Blue, Nashville and Arrow.
-Next, look for her in the third season of the hit CW show "Arrow."
 But her biggest role is being a voice for the voiceless.

-Charlotte says she is a foster failure and has explained to her son that they can't keep continuing to foster if they don't understand they eventually will have to go to a permanent home.
-Currently she has two dogs.
+Charlotte says she is a foster failure and explained to her son that they can't keep continuing to foster if they don't understand they eventually will have to go to a permanent home.
 Her dog Tyler was adopted in Los Angeles.
-She also brought back 5 dogs from Puerto Rico when she did a movie there and adopted out 4 and kept one named Taco, who recently passed away at the age of 18.
-Charlotte is not quick to replace her dogs, so she devoted her time to fostering.
-Then one day she was fostering 4 puppies and felt that Tyler, who might be a little overweight, needed a friend to play with.
+She also brought back 5 dogs from Puerto Rico when she did a movie there and adopted out 4 and kept one named Taco, who passed away at the age of 18.
+Charlotte is not quick to replace her dogs, so she devotes her time to fostering.
+One day she was fostering 4 puppies and felt that Tyler, who might be a little overweight, needed a friend to play with.
 When one of the puppies sat on Taco's grave, Charlotte knew that it was the right moment and the right dog.
 She named her Sadie.

 "HERO PEOPLE OF THE WEEK" - Joe Dwyer & Daniel The Beagle

 Our Hero Person this week is trying to put an end to an archaic method of euthanization.
-22 states still use the gas chamber to get rid of unwanted animals.
+Currently, only 2 states still use the gas chamber, Missouri and Wyoming, to get rid of unwanted animals.
 Joe Dwyer adopted a dog that survived a gassing.
 Now the lucky dog, "Daniel," is the poster-dog for anti-gas chamber legislation.